facebookresearch/ParlAI/docs/source/tutorial_basic.rst

 still available via the 'eval_labels' field in case you need to compute model-side metrics such as perplexity.
 These modes can be set from the command line with '-dt valid' / '-dt test'.
-You can also set 'train:evalmode' if you want to look at the train data in the same way as the test data (with labels hidden).
+You can also set '-dt train:evalmode' if you want to look at the train data in the same way as the test data (with labels hidden).

 Now, our RepeatLabel agent no longer has anything to say.
 For datasets which provide a set